By Hanna Rambe

 They were about to leave when the old woman asked them to look through two thick photo albums full of pictures, of the dog and all its certificates.
 The elderly woman explained that one day Musa had been playing with the dog, telling it how clever it was, when the children arrived home from school and joined in.
 Something must have happened.
 Musa must have made some sort of movement that upset his youngest son because the child picked up a walking stick from the corner of the parlor and began pretending to hit his father.

 Suddenly the dog snarled angrily and jumped on the child and bit him.
-At first everyone thought it was all just wonderful fun, that the dog was showing how clever it was.
-As blood began to run down the child’s arm and she started screaming, the dog grew more and more angry.
+At first, everyone thought it was all just wonderful fun, that the dog was showing how clever it was.
+As blood began to run down the child’s arm and she started screaming, the dog grew angrier and angrier.
 Then everyone suddenly realized what was happening and Musa sprang into action.

-Apparently what happened, the old woman remembered, was that the child moved exactly like the bad men the dog had been trained to attack at the school.
-Musa forced the dog out of the way and the house was in uproar.
-Someone called Musa’s wife who was next door at a neighborhood function; someone called the family doctor; children started howling; and the elderly woman herself began yelling at Musa and the dog.
+Apparently, what happened, the old woman remembered, was that the child moved exactly like the bad men the dog had been trained to attack at the school.
+Musa forced the dog out of the way and the house was in an uproar.
+Someone called Musa’s wife who was next door at a neighborhood function.
+Someone called the family doctor.
+Children started howling.
+And the elderly woman herself began yelling at Musa and the dog.

 The whole house was in chaos for a week.
 The dog was taken straight out of town to the trainer’s but after that the old woman didn’t know what happened to it.
 Musa never brought it home again and someone said that within a month it died.